We offer two training courses for women interested in leading circles:

 Welcome to your sacred path!

 Molly has been gathering the women to circle, sing, celebrate, and share since 2008.
 She plans and facilitates women’s circles, seasonal retreats and rituals, mother-daughter circles, family ceremonies, and red tent circles in rural Missouri.
-She is an ordained priestess who holds MSW and M.Div degrees and she is finishing her dissertation about contemporary priestessing in the U.S. Molly’s roots are in birth work and in domestic violence activism.
-She has worked with groups of women since 1996 and teaches college courses in group dynamics and human services.
+She is an ordained priestess who holds MSW, M.Div, and D.Min degrees and she wrote her dissertation about contemporary priestessing in the U.S. Molly’s roots are in birth work and in domestic violence activism.
+She has worked with groups of women since 1996 and taught college courses in group dynamics and human services from 2009-2016.

-Molly is the author of Womanrunes: a guide to their use and interpretation, Earthprayer, Birthprayer, Lifeprayer, Womanprayer, and The Red Tent Resource Kit, as well as three social service oriented booklets and a miscarriage memoir.
-She has maintained her Talk Birth blog since 2007 and writes about thealogy, nature, practical priestessing, and the goddess at her Woodspriestess blog.
-Molly and her husband Mark co-create original birth art, goddess sculptures, ceremony kits, and pendants at Brigid’s Grove.
+Molly is the author of Womanrunes, Earthprayer, and The Red Tent Resource Kit, as well as three social service oriented booklets and a miscarriage memoir.
+Molly and her husband Mark co-create original Story Goddess sculptures, mini goddesses, ceremony kits, and jewelry at Brigid’s Grove and Molly writes about thealogy, nature, practical priestessing at the Brigid’s Grove blog.